Yajinglee/My_Portfolio_Website/README.md

 #### Insights:

-- More than half of Adventure Work's customers are in their 50s or 60s.

-- Mrs. Janet Munoz brought the most profit to Adventure Works with 5 orders.

-- Professional, skilled manual, and management accounted for the 3 major occupations of customers.

--
+- The majority customers are of average income and low income.
+And customers of average income bring more profit than those are of low income.
+The average amount they spend in one order is higher.

+- Accessories is the product category that has the most orders, followed by bikes and clothes.

 ## [Project 2: Web Scraping GoodReads.com & Built book selection dashboard | Python, Tableau](https://github.com/Yajinglee/Web-Scraping-Project)